 Scott Slapin (b.
 1974) performs as one half of the Slapin-Solomon Viola Duo with his wife, Tanya Solomon, and teaches violin and viola privately in South Hadley and Amherst, Massachusetts as well as worldwide via Skype.
 If you are interested in contacting Scott either about lessons or commissioning a work, please contact him here.

 Scott’s music has been performed by hundreds of musicians in such halls and conservatories as Carnegie’s Weill Hall, the Royal College of Music, the San Francisco Conservatory, the Manhattan and Eastman Schools of Music as well as at international competitions including the ARD, Primrose, and Tertis.
-He has written the albums A Day In the Life of a Freelance String Quartet performed by the Wistaria String Quartet, Hail Cremonus performed by the Penn State Viola Ensemble (coming soon), as well as Reflection; All Viola, All the Time; Violacentrism, the Opera; Violacentric Sonatas; and A Fifth of Slapin, recorded by the Slapin-Solomon Viola Duo with family and friends.
+He has written seven albums of chamber music: A Day In the Life of a Freelance String Quartet performed by the Wistaria String Quartet, Hail Cremonus performed by the Penn State Viola Ensemble (coming soon), as well as Reflection; All Viola, All the Time; Violacentrism, the Opera; Violacentric Sonatas; and A Fifth of Slapin, recorded by the Slapin-Solomon Viola Duo with family and friends.
 Scott can be heard performing his Elegy-Caprice and Nocturne (along with Tanya) in the final scenes of the award-winning docudrama Secret Life, Secret Death.

 Scott made his debut as a composer in the State Theater of his native New Jersey with a twelve-minute orchestral piece written at the age of thirteen; the work was reviewed favorably in the New Jersey Star Ledger and other local papers and performed by several other orchestras in the state.
-Scott has been commissioned to write violacentric works of all sizes ranging from the required unaccompanied work Recitative for the 2008 Primrose International Viola Competition (now for several years one of two audition pieces for the Aspen Contemporary Ensemble) to a concerto for viola section and full orchestra entitiled Cremonus’ Revenge for soloists from the Boise Philharmonic with the Serenata Orchestra.
+Scott’s often-performed Nocturne is dedicated to the memory of his composition teacher, mentor, accompanist, and friend Richard Lane (1933-2004), and his 24 Etudes for beginning violinists or violists are dedicated to his first violin/viola teacher Barbara Barstow.
+Scott was commissioned by the American Viola Society to write the viola trio Capricious in memory of his final viola teacher Emanuel Vardi (1917-2011).
+Outside of strictly chamber music, Scott has been commissioned to write works of all sizes ranging from the required unaccompanied work Recitative for the 2008 Primrose International Viola Competition (now for several years one of two audition pieces for the Aspen Contemporary Ensemble) to a concerto for viola section and full orchestra entitiled Cremonus’ Revenge.
 He served on the committee for the inaugural International Maurice Gardner Composition Competition, co-premiering Rachel Matthew’s winning work at the 2010 International Viola Congress, and he is a former fellow at the Montalvo Arts Center in California.
 Scott's compositions are published by Violacentric Publications, Ourtext in London, Liben in Cincinnati, and the American Viola Society.
 For a complete list of Scott's available works, please visit the recordings/sheet music page.

-Scott and Tanya met touring as the viola section of the Philadelphia Virtuosi and spent the next decade performing together in symphony orchestras throughout the United States, sharing the stage and/or recording with such diverse artists as Yo-yo Ma, Joshua Bell, Leonidas Kavakos, James Galway, Lynn Harrell, Nadja Salerno-Sonnenberg, Dave Brubeck, Marvin Hamlisch, Smokey Robinson, Ben E. King, Dr. John, Randy Newman, and Itzhak Perlman with the New York Philharmonic.
-They toured South America together with the São Paulo Symphony and became tenured members of the Louisiana Philharmonic in New Orleans, where they were living when Hurricane Katrina devastated the city in 2005.
+Scott and Tanya met touring as the viola section of the Philadelphia Virtuosi Chamber Orchestra and spent their first decade together performing in several symphony orchestras throughout the United States, sharing the stage and/or recording with such diverse artists as Yo-yo Ma, Joshua Bell, Leonidas Kavakos, James Galway, Lynn Harrell, Nadja Salerno-Sonnenberg, Dave Brubeck, Marvin Hamlisch, Smokey Robinson, Ben E. King, Dr. John, Randy Newman, and Itzhak Perlman with the New York Philharmonic.
+They toured South America with the São Paulo Symphony and became tenured members of the Louisiana Philharmonic in New Orleans, where they were living when Hurricane Katrina devastated the city in 2005.
 (Click here for pictures of their former house.)
-As duo recitalists, Scott and Tanya won Best Chamber Performance of 2008 at New Orleans' Big Easy Entertainment Awards, and they have been guest artists at several international viola congresses.
-Scott's violin and viola were made by Hiroshi Iizuka, and his bows are by John Clutterbuck and Samuel Kolstein.
+Scott has also held contracts with the Cincinnati Symphony and Pops Orchestras in Ohio and as principal violist with the Knoxville Symphony and Chamber Orchestras in Tennessee.
+He and Tanya have been performing as a viola duo for nearly twenty years.

-masterclass at the Hartt School of Music.
+Scott demonstrating a Paganini caprice on the viola during a masterclass at the Hartt School of Music.

 Scott working with the Penn State Viola Ensemble

-Scott teaching a private lesson.
+Scott teaching a private violin lesson.